-Services are classified into different groups:
+Services are classified into two different groups:

-- 'Processor Services' run on the F-TEP platform as single stage processes, such as Land cover mapping or Vegetation Indices. - 'Application Services' interactive open-source applications run inside the platform, such as SNAP or QGIS. - 'Bulk Processor Services' processor services designed for bulk / large volume processing.
-Note: this category is an artefact of a prior feature of the platform design and is being replaced with the Parallel Processing feature described below.
+- 'Processor Services' run on the F-TEP platform as single stage processes, such as Land cover mapping or Vegetation Indices. - 'Application Services' interactive open-source applications run inside the platform, such as SNAP or QGIS.